Main Header Holder

 This Merit-Based Scholarship offers exceptional opportunity for exceptional students.

-Maclay School announces the recipients of the 2025 Head of School Scholarship, awarding full tuition and expenses to two rising 9th graders.
-The award recipients for 2025 are Simon Joos and Nina Ozerova.
+Maclay School is proud to announce the recipients of the 2026 Head of School Scholarship, awarding full tuition andeducational expenses to two exceptional incoming Upper School students: Brayden Byrom and Chiara Lemmon.

 The Head of School Scholarship Program is one of the most extraordinary programs in the country for high school students.
 Offering full tuition coverage and more, this scholarship's total value exceeds $80,000.
 Up to two scholarships can be awarded each year with a total of eight at any given time in the Maclay Upper School.